Satisfactory Academic Progress for Alternative Loan

 Pace is based on University of Nevada, Reno enrollment only and does not include enrollment transferred from other institutions.
 A student must earn (complete with a passing grade) 50% of all attempted (enrolled) credits during the last 2 semesters of enrollment at the University in order to meet the pace requirement.
 Pace is calculated as: (number of credits earned during last 2 semesters ÷ number of credits attempted during last 2 semesters) × 100.

 Courses that are assigned a grade of "A" through "D", "X" and "S" are included as both credits earned and credits attempted.
 Course assigned grades of "I", "W", "F", "AD", "NR", "R", and "U" are not included as credits earned, but are included as credits attempted.

 For example: A University of Nevada student has attempted 24 credits during the last 2 semesters of enrollment.
 Out of those credits, this student has passed 20 credits.
 (20 ÷ 24) × 100 = 83.3%, so this student is meeting the minimum Satisfactory Academic Progress standard for Alternative Loans.
 But say this student has only passed 9 credits.
 In that case, this student would not be meeting the standard, because (9 ÷ 24) × 100 = 37.5%, which is less than the required 50%.

 The GPA is based on grades earned at the University of Nevada and does not include grades transferred from another institution.
-All students are required to maintain a two semester 1.0 or better University of Nevada GPA.
+All students are required to maintain a 1.0 or better University of Nevada cumulative GPA.

 Be aware that a grade of "S”, "U", or “W” will have no effect on GPA.